kintohub/kintohub-docs/docs/catalogs/redis-sentinel.md

 ## Deployment

-- This takes around 5 minutes to deploy (together with postgres)
+- This takes around 5 minutes to deploy
 - **You can deploy this catalog with default environment variables*

 ## FAQ